-When it comes to getting your site noticed and indexed by search engines, relevant, well-written content that delivers real value to visitors will always outperform generic posts and articles that are simply vehicles for keywords.
+When it comes to getting your WordPress website noticed and indexed by search engines, relevant, well-written content that delivers real value to visitors will always outperform generic posts and articles that are simply vehicles for keywords.

 The caveat?
 Content alone isn’t enough to push your site to the top of search engine results.
 To really maximize the appeal of website pages to search engines, context is also critical — how does specific content relate to the rest of your site?
 To your target market?
 To the Internet at large?

 WordPress tags offer an easy way to organize and optimize your content, making it easier for users to find what they’re looking for and search engines to recognize your content as relevant.

 But what exactly are WordPress tags?
 How do they compare to similar structures like categories and meta tags?
 More importantly, how do you effectively implement them on your site?